 It will be possible for a ‘no progression’ determination to be made without recourse to the capability procedure.

 To be fair and transparent, assessments of performance will be properly rooted in evidence.
-In this [school/academy/federation/trust], we will ensure fairness by [insert here how the school/academy/Federation/Trust will ensure that objectives and assessments are consistent, including any arrangements for quality assurance and moderation eg setting objectives for each teacher, which are Specific, Measurable, Achievable, Realistic and Time-bound (SMART), appropriate to the teacher’s role and level of experience and linked to the school/academy/federation/trust development plan.
-Sample appraisals we be reviewed, monitored, moderated and quality-assuring by the [Name of Committee/Panel/Group of Governors/Trustees] to ensure consistency and for quality assurance purposes.]
+In this Cambois Primary School, will ensure that objectives and assessments are consistent, including any arrangements for quality assurance and moderation eg setting objectives for each teacher, which are Specific, Measurable, Achievable, Realistic and Time-bound (SMART), appropriate to the teacher’s role and level of experience and linked to the school/academy/federation/trust development plan.
+Sample appraisals we be reviewed, monitored, moderated and quality-assuring by the Cambois Primary Schoolto ensure consistency and for quality assurance purposes.

 The evidence we will use will include [insert here the range of sources that may be used as the basis for assessing performance e.g. self-assessment, peer review, tracking pupil progress, formal lesson observations and the views of pupils and parents

-[Note: .
-The Workload Advisor Group in the report ‘Making Data Work’ recommends that :The DfE should amend performance management guidance to clarify that objectives and performance management discussions should not be based on teacher generated data and predictions, or solely on the assessment data for a single group of pupils.]

-[The teacher’s experience, the responsibilities, demands, complexity and challenge of the role will also be considered.]

-In this [school/academy/federation/trust], judgements of performance will be made against [insert here how performance will be assessed eg individual objectives and the relevant standards] and teachers will be eligible for pay progression where they have met:
+In this Cambois Primary School, judgements of performance will be made against the Professional Teacher Standards and teachers will be eligible for pay progression where they have met:

 their objectives, or has made significant progress towards these.
 It will be recognised that a teacher may have been prevented from achieving all of their objectives due to unplanned circumstances; and

 the teachers’ standards appropriate to the role undertaken.

-[insert here whether: It has been decided to retain the reference points within the pay ranges OR The criteria to be used for pay progression will be absolute OR relative OR a combination of both – see appendix 2 for examples].

-Evidence used for senior leaders will include the sustained performance and leadership of the [school/academy/federation/trust] and pupil progress.
+Evidence used for senior leaders will include the sustained performance and leadership of the Cambois Primary School and pupil progress.

 Teachers’ appraisal reports will contain pay recommendations.

-An informal discussion should take place between the teacher/headteacher and the appraiser/headteacher/performance management group prior to confirmation of the pay recommendation to allow the teacher/headteacher the opportunity to discuss the recommendation with the appraiser/headteacher/performance management panel before the recommendation is actioned and confirmation of the pay decision is made by the [Name of Committee/Panel/Group of Governors/Trustees] (see appendix 3 – appeal procedure).
+An informal discussion should take place between the teacher/headteacher and the appraiser/headteacher/performance management group prior to confirmation of the pay recommendation to allow the teacher/headteacher the opportunity to discuss the recommendation with the appraiser/headteacher/performance management panel before the recommendation is actioned and confirmation of the pay decision is made by the Cambois Primary School(see appendix 3 – appeal procedure).

-The Headteacher will make recommendation to the [Name of Committee/Panel/Group of Governors/Trustees] in relation to performance related pay progression for both their own appraisees and for appraisals undertaken by other appraisers.
+The Headteacher will make recommendation to the Cambois Primary School in relation to performance related pay progression for both their own appraisees and for appraisals undertaken by other appraisers.

-The Headteacher Performance Management Panel will make recommendation to the [Name of Committee/Panel/Group of Governors/Trustees] in relation to performance related pay progression the headteacher.
+The Headteacher Performance Management Panel will make recommendation to the Cambois Primary Schoolin relation to performance related pay progression the headteacher.

-The [Name of Committee/Panel/Group of Governors/Trustees] will determine a performance related pay progression award in line with appendix 1, where a teacher’s appraisal confirms that the teacher has met:
+The Cambois Primary Schoolwill determine a performance related pay progression award in line with appendix 1, where a teacher’s appraisal confirms that the teacher has met:

 their objectives, or has made significant progress towards these.
 It will be recognised that a teacher may have been prevented from achieving all of their objectives due to unplanned circumstances; and